dwalkerwd7/DailyLIST/README.md

 # DailyLIST

 A minimalist daily todo list app that resets every 24 hours.
 Built with simplicity and usability in mind — no accounts, no sync, no backlog.
 Just what matters today.
-It is an experiment in minimizing the usability gap with user-centered design.
+It is an experiment in minimizing the usability gap and providing a good user experience with user-centered design.

-You can view this app in all its glory at `derekwalker.tech/dailylist`
+You can view this app at `derekwalker.tech/dailylist`

 ## Features